 Economic Advisory Board

-Ten renowned economists from across the political spectrum — including former Cabinet officials, a Nobel Peace Prize recipient, professors, and political advisers — have joined together to form the Brennan Center's Economic Advisory Board, a new initiative supporting the Center’s data-driven approach to ending mass incarceration.
+Ten renowned economists from across the political spectrum — including former Cabinet officials, a Nobel Laureate, professors, and political advisers — have joined together to form the Brennan Center's Economic Advisory Board, a new initiative supporting the Center’s data-driven approach to ending mass incarceration.
 The bipartisan group will provide strategic guidance and help chart economic and social science research in the Center’s work to end mass incarceration.
 The group will vet economic analysis seeking to quantify the effects of mass incarceration on economic inequality and on the country as a whole.
 The initiative is led by Inimai Chettiar, the director of the Brennan Center’s Justice Program.

 See below for a full list of members, their biographies, and relevant writings.
 Click here to read the press release announcing the board.
 And, read more about the Brennan Center's efforts to reduce mass incarceration here.